haraldsDev/face-rec/README.md

 ## Face Recognition App – Frontend

-Face App – an app which recognizes Faces in pictures, and highlights Faces with a frame.
-It uses Clarifai API for face recognition.
+Face App – recognizes Faces in pictures, and highlights Faces with a frame.
+Uses Clarifai API for face recognition.

 [✅] –– **Frontend**, built with React.